ChatScript/ChatScript/WIKI/ChatScript-Command-Line-Parameters.md

 |------------------|-----------------------------------------------------------------------------
 | `Timer=15000`    | if a volley lasts more than 15 seconds, abort it and return a timeout message.
 | `Timer=18000x10` |same as above, but more roughly, higher number after the x reduces how frequently it samples time, reducing the cost of sampling
+| `Timelog=5000`    | if a volley lasts more than 5000 milliseconds, record it in LOGS/time.txt and for LINUX in /tmp/cstime.txt .

 ## `:TranslateConcept` Google API Key
 | option           | description